OSGConnect/OUTDATED-tutorial-fsurf/README.md

 * Transfers image data to and from remote worker nodes
 * Provides a complete pipeline to analyze an MRI image

-In this tutorial, we first describe the initial set up of `fsurf` on local machine or login node.
+In this tutorial, we first describe the initial set up of `fsurf` on login node.
 Next, we will learn the usage of  `fsurf` to run image analysis on OSG and get the output files.

 ![fig 1](https://raw.githubusercontent.com/OSGConnect/tutorial-FreeSurfer/master/Figs/freesurfer_image_from_net.png )